Kaunas in Lithuania: Baltics Berlin is written by Jacob Gowland Jørgensen

-Lithuania was on the other side of the sea the important spearhead of the Soviet Empire to the west, and it left a huge imprint on the city.
-Today you can still see the barracks, where they trained the attack forces that were to occupy Denmark in case of war.
+Lithuania was on the other side of havet The Soviet Empire's important spearhead to the west, it left a huge mark on the city.
+Today you can still see the barracks where the attack forces that were to occupy Denmark in the event of war were trained.

 Due to its high attic space, the medieval castle's neighboring church was used as a training place for parachute straps and for storing and drying the parachutes.
 After all, the Soviets were not exactly fussy about religion, so they might as well use the church for something practical!